farlee2121/DevEssentialsBlog/_drafts/2022-03-13-Traits-in-FSharp.md

 TODO: I'm not confident in this assessment.

 IDEA: maybe post this as-is with an addendum refering to Don Syme's post on type classes and how he sees them as often fostering unhealthy programming patterns, like trying too hard to type class everything

+It looks like haskell can manage data members in type classes...